-Title of service / proposal / project / strategy / procurement you are assessing 5 Upskilling the adult social care workforce - Care to Step Up Names of those involved in completing the EqIA Mark Gwynne Head of Service or Business Manager Kulbir Lalli Team/Department Workforce Development & Partnerships / Integrated Accommodation Commissioning Lead officer contact details Mark Gwynne Project Name: Care to Step Up The project will provide a diverse range of training courses and qualifications to adult social care organisations across Hertfordshire to upskill the workforce.
-Focus of EqIA - what are you assessing?
-6 Project Partners: Herts Care Partnership (HCP) HCP will consist of 3 main partners Herts County Council Adult Social Care Workforce Development and Partnerships Team Hertfordshire Adult Family Learning Service Hertfordshire Care Providers Association.
-Other external training providers will be used to deliver specialisms and to support capacity.
-Rationale: Hertfordshire County Council Adult Care Services and Hertfordshire Care Provider Association have been working together in partnership for over 10 years supporting Adult Social Care Providers to meet national regulated standards of care.
-Our aim has always been to provide adult social care providers with a clear pathway for developing their staff, an aim that we have been able to achieve by working collaboratively and developing best practice models together with a view to raising quality of care provision across Hertfordshire.
+Hertfordshire County Council Adult Care Services, Hertfordshire Care Provider Association and HCF Training & Development have been working together in partnership for over 10 years supporting Adult Social Care Providers / Voluntary sector providers to meet national regulated standards of care or best practice.
+Collectively, our aim has always been to provide adult social care providers with a clear pathway for developing their staff, an aim that we have been able to achieve by working collaboratively and developing best practice models together with a view to raising quality of care provision across Hertfordshire.
 There are few counties who can evidence such a strong partnership and it is one that, through continuing commitment and partnership will continue to strengthen and thrive over the years to come.
 As social care is an ever changing environment, the communication that we have with our providers is essential to ensure we are representing their interests at national, regional and local government levels.
-Hertfordshire Care Providers Association are a key partner in this endeavour providing the council with information gathered directly from a large cross section (over 500 providers) of the Adult Social Care sector to improve the development of services for Hertfordshire citizens requiring care and support.
-This level of engagement is as a result of Hertfordshire Care Providers Association's credibility within the sector and produces a more accurate picture of workforce issues that support the local authority in guiding its strategies around its commissioned and non-commissioned adult social care services.
+Hertfordshire Care Providers Association and HCF Training & Development are key partners in this endeavour providing the council with information gathered directly from a large cross section (over 500 providers) of the Adult Social Care sector to improve the development of services for Hertfordshire citizens requiring care and support.
+This level of engagement is as a result of Hertfordshire Care Providers Association's and HCF Training & Development team's credibility within the sector and produces a more accurate picture of workforce issues that support the local authority in guiding its strategies around its commissioned and non-commissioned adult social care services.